johndun/textual-guis/README.md

 [x] Create a tab container for the XML tagged objects
     [x] Update #objects-container each time app.objects changes.
 [x] Save the objects attribute to the chatlog
-[ ] Update #objects-container to be a multi-select list
+[x] Update #objects-container to be a multi-select list [x] Save selected list to chatlog

-Completed:

 - Streaming interface: https://gist.github.com/willmcgugan/648a537c9d47dafa59cb8ece281d8c2c
 - Clear button to delete the chat history
 - Token counts: I want to be able to see the token counts for each message